-For a variety of reasons, the work I produced regrettably failed to affect any kind of change or influence policy.
+For various reasons, the work I produced regrettably failed to effect any kind of change or influence policy.
 However, the time I spent working on this assignment inspired a steadfast commitment to supporting people affected by homelessness through a variety of other means.
 If, like me, you feel passionately about solving the issue of homelessness in the UK, please consider donating to one of the following charities: Shelter, Crisis, Centrepoint and DePaul UK.

 All images © Thaddeus Pope.
 All rights reserved.